-- A Living Will defines your wishes regarding when to use life-prolonging measures, including life-sustaining care if you are terminally ill or incapacitated. - A Health Care Proxy or Durable Power of Attorney for Health Care identifies a person to make medical decisions on your behalf if you are not able to do so.
-It may be helpful to name a successor health care proxy.
+- ☐ A Living Will defines your wishes regarding when to use life-prolonging measures, including life-sustaining care if you are terminally ill or incapacitated. - ☐ A Health Care Proxy or for Health Care identifies a person to make medical decisions on your behalf if you are not able to do so.
+It may be helpful to name a successor